mucommander/mucommander/readme.txt

 - Credentials could end up not being saved upon application exit (ticket #173).
 - Fixed connection issues when using a password containing a slash character (ticket #137).
+- Fixed a case where the application would freeze when browsing HTTP shares with the tree view enabled (ticket #266).

 Known issues:
 - Some translations are not up-to-date.
 Refer to